 Pediatric and Young Adult Neuropsychologist

 California License Psy Lic #PSY28994

 Dr. Asal Houshiarnejad “Nejad” is a licensed clinical neuropsychologist specializing in the population of children, adolescents, and young adults.
-She has completed her undergraduate training at the University of California, Los Angeles in 2007, where she earned a B.A. in Clinical Psychology.
+She completed her undergraduate training at the University of California, Los Angeles in 2007, where she earned a B.A. in Clinical Psychology.
 She then completed one-year of coursework at Pepperdine University towards her Master's Degree in Psychology and earned her Psy.D in Clinical Psychology at the California School of Professional Psychology at Alliant International University in San Diego, California in 2015.

 Dr. Nejad has received extensive training in neuropsychology, working with adults and children with various disorders.
 She completed a one-year pre-doctoral internship accredited by the American Psychological Association (APA) at BARROW Neurological Institute at Phoenix Children's Hospital where she trained in the provision of neuropsychological assessments for children, adolescents, and young adults with various psychiatric, neurodevelopmental, neurological, and medical conditions.
 She also provided Behavioral Parent Training (BPT) to families with children diagnosed with A-D/HD and Cognitive Behavioral Therapy (CBT) along with other therapeutic modalities to medically and emotionally fragile children.
 Additionally, she completed a formal two-year postdoctoral fellowship in pediatric neuropsychology through the UCLA Semel Institute for Neuroscience & Human Behavior and the David Geffen School of Medicine Department of Psychiatry and Biobehavioral Sciences in partnership with The Help Group/UCLA Neuropsychology Program.